yining043/cuopt/docs/cuopt/source/cuopt-server/examples/routing-examples.rst

 Aborting a Running Job In CLI
 -----------------------------

-Please refer to the `MILP Example <milp-examples.html#aborting-a-running-job-in-cli>`_ for more details.
+Please refer to the :ref:`aborting-cli` for more in MILP Example.

 .. note::
    Please use solver settings while using .mps files.